Sainathreddy2002/DBMS__Project/readme.txt

 -Passengers can select their desired starting and destination cities,number of seats,date of travel and flight of their choice(in the available flights)
 -Passengers can select their desired payment option(such as credit card,net banking,upi).
--Payment confirmation is sent to your email.
+-Ticket confirmation is sent to your email.

 Various Pages:-